DDT (professional wrestling): Moonsault DDT

 The wrestler stands in an elevated position (usually on the second or top rope) and faces away the standing opponent.
 As they flip, the wrestler wraps their near arm around the opponent's head in a front facelock and swings themselves backwards in midair, landing back-first and simultaneously forcing the opponent's head into the mat.
 An inverted variation was popularized by AJ Styles as the Phenomenon.

 Moonwalk DDT

-With the opponent placed in a front facelock, the attacking wrestler performs a Moonwalk maneuver across the ring and then proceeds to execute a classic DDT slam.
+With the opponent placed in a front facelock, the attacking wrestler performs a moonwalk maneuver across the ring and then proceeds to execute a classic DDT slam.

 Over the shoulder DDT

 The attacking wrestler puts the opponent over the shoulder as in a powerslam set up but instead throws them off and around their body grabbing their head and executing a modified DDT or a modified facebuster.
-This was the finisher of Tyler Reks, dubbing it "Killjoy".
+Karrion Kross uses a pumphandle version called the Final Prayer.

 Running DDT

 The wrestler charges at a bent-forward opponent and applies a front facelock before dropping backwards to drive the opponent down to the mat head first, this can also used to counter an opponent's back body drop attempt.
 In another variation the wrestler wll also push the opponent up with their free arm, performing a spike DDT version of the move.
 Used by Jeff Jarrett and The Undertaker.